Winter Interpretation

 The 17th through 20th centuries in England, the American colonies, and the United States transformed Christmas into what we know today.
 Explore what Christmas looked like, smelled like, and sounded like to Virginians throughout these centuries.
 Your journey through time will end with a greeting from Father Christmas!

 Later in the evening, wander under the moonlight through one of the oldest English settlements in North America.
 Candles will flicker from every window, fireplaces will crackle in timber-framed houses, and bonfires will help chase away the winter chill.
 Enjoy a forest of festive greenery as Henricus puts on our finest for an Old World Yuletide!
-More information can be found here
+Check out the Henricus Calendar for more information!

 Twelfth Night

 Tis’ the Season to step back in time!
 Follow the merry Lord of Misrule to England in the 1590s and enjoy the sights, sounds, and flavors of Christmas as we knew it then: a multi-course feast including roasted meats, pies, ale, cider and more, served at table in our spacious, candle-lit Guest House with a blazing Yule log fire.
 Dine to the sounds of period musicians, with wassailing a-plenty, and many a toast to Her Majesty Queen Elizabeth I. Begin your holidays with one of the oldest English Christmas traditions in one of the oldest English settlements in North America: Henricus!
-More information can be found here!
+Check out the Henricus Calendar for more information!